z3r0c10wn/wazuh-documentation/source/installation-guide/installing-elastic-stack/single-host/elastic-server-deb-single-host.rst

   .. code-block:: console

-    # chkconfig --add elasticsearch
+    # update-rc.d elasticsearch defaults 95 10
     # service elasticsearch start

-5. Once Elasticsearch is up and running, it is recommended to load the Filebeat template.
+3. Once Elasticsearch is up and running, it is recommended to load the Filebeat template.
 Run the following command where Filebeat was installed (current host, for single architecture or Wazuh manager host for distributed architecture):

   .. code-block:: console